Yejashi/obsidianNotes/Research/LLVM/Clang/Pass Manager and Analysis Manager.md

 Additionally, during the code generation phase, LLVM IR is actually converted into another kind of IR, called Machine IR (MIR).

 #### Pass Pipeline
+The Pass pipeline is conceptually managed by an infrastructure called `PassManager`.